Jalopy-Tech/Sacada/README.md

 **SACADA** stands for **SACAD** **A**ssistant.

-SACADA application instructions are on the <a href="https://github.com/Jalopy-Tech/Sacada/blob/master/ADB-Wireless-Connect.md">Sacada</a> page.
+SACADA application instructions are on the <a href="https://github.com/Jalopy-Tech/Sacada/blob/master/Sacada.md">Sacada</a> page.

 This app relies on the <a href="https://github.com/desbma/sacad">SACAD</a> command line tool being installed.
 The "sacad" folder containing the "sacad" executable file either needs to be in the search PATH or needs to be a subolder of the Sacada installation folder.
-Instructions to install both Sacada and the SACAD comand line tool in Linux, Windows and macOS are given below.
+Instructions to install both Sacada and the SACAD command line tool in Linux, Windows and macOS are given below.
 Instructions to add the sacad folder to the search PATH is included.
 For more information, read the <a href="https://github.com/desbma/sacad">SACAD</a> instructions.

 ## Installation